 For players, obtaining player autonomy is vital as it ensures that they have more control over their rights and how they get paid.
 The widespread adoption of the use of crypto in the esports sector is another significant driver with the use of blockchain.
 With an increasing number of professional athletes being paid in crypto, an increasing number of fan incentive and reward initiatives, crowdfunding resources, and sponsorship deals, blockchain technology is thriving in esports.
 Being paid in crypto also offers players a secure way to receive payment where payments can’t bounce or be taken back.

 Yet, while steps are being taken to use blockchain for player autonomy, more could still be achieved.
 Protokol are helping teams across all esports unlock the value of blockchain technology for your business with our straightforward approach and custom solutions.
-Created with our ARK Core blockchain technology platform, the services we offer are completely tailored to the needs of your sport.
+Utilising flexible and adaptable blockchain platforms, the services we offer are completely tailored to the needs of your sport.
 We ensure this through our custom solutions that drive real value for your business.

 Why not contact Protokol for a consultation where we’ll show you how you can use blockchain technology for achieving player autonomy in esports.
 You’ll also have the opportunity to learn more about blockchain technology in the esports industry.